iterative/dvc.org/public/static/docs/command-reference/add.md

   analogous to using `git add` before `git commit`.
 Use `dvc commit` when ready to commit the results to cache.

-- `-f FILE`, `--file FILE` - specify name of the DVC-file it generates.
+- `-f <filename>`, `--file <filename>` - specify name of the DVC-file it generates.
 This option works only if there is a single target.
 By default the name of the generated DVC-file is `<target>.dvc`, where `<target>` is the file name of the given target.
 This option allows to set the name and the path of the generated DVC-file.

 - `-h`, `--help` - prints the usage/help message, and exit.